tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 2. `get_word_counts()`: This function counts the occurrences of a word in a text.

-Use these functions to analyze the usage of the adjective over time as follows.
+Use these functions to analyze the usage of the adjective over time, as follows:

 * Use the `all_adj()` function provided to create a Python list `all_adjectives` containing all the adjectives into all the inaugural addresses.

-* Use the `most_common()` function from the `Counter` module to fetch the three most frequent adjectives used in the U.S. Presidential inaugural address.
+* Use the `most_common()` function from the `Counter` module to fetch the three most frequent adjectives used in US presidential inaugural addresses.
 The `most_common()` function returns a Python list that you should store in a variable called `most_freq_adjectives`.

-* Use the `get_word_counts()` function provided to compute the counts of each of the three most frequent adjectives in the U.S. presidential inaugural addresses.
+* Use the `get_word_counts()` function provided to compute the counts of each of the three most frequent adjectives in the US presidential inaugural addresses.
 Store the adjective counts in three different Python lists called `great_counts`, `other_counts`, and `own_counts`.

 * Create a Python list `dates` to store the year when every inaugural address was delivered.
 You can retrieve the year of each inaugural address from the document IDs you store as string values in the `ids` list and using [the `split()` function](https://docs.python.org/3.7/library/stdtypes.html#str.split).

-* Create a Python list `presidents` to store the last name of each U.S. President whose inaugural address is in the `inaugural` corpus.
-You can retrieve the Presidents last name from the document IDs you store as string values in the `ids` list and using [the `split()` function](https://docs.python.org/3.7/library/stdtypes.html#str.split).
+* Create a Python list `presidents` to store the last name of each US president whose inaugural address is in the `inaugural` corpus.
+You can retrieve the last name from the document IDs you store as string values in the `ids` list and using [the `split()` function](https://docs.python.org/3.7/library/stdtypes.html#str.split).

-* Create a DataFrame `df_adjectives` with the Presidents' last names and the adjectives counts as columns, and set the `dates` list as the index.
+* Create a DataFrame `df_adjectives` with the presidents' last names and the adjectives counts as columns, and set the `dates` list as the index.

-* Create a line plot using the `df_adjectives` DataFrame to visualize the usage of the most common adjective over time in the U.S. presidential inaugural addresses.
+* Create a line plot using the `df_adjectives` DataFrame to visualize the usage of the most common adjectives over time in the US presidential inaugural addresses.

 ### 4. Adjectives describing America

 In this section, you will use spaCy to analyze all the documents in the inaugural corpus to identify the adjectives that describe the head word `America`.

-* Use spaCy to create a function `describe_america()` that returns the adjectives in all the inaugural addresses that describe de head word `America`
+* Use spaCy to create a function `describe_america()` that returns the adjectives in all the inaugural addresses that describe the head word `America`.

 * Use the `describe_america()` function you defined to create a Python list containing all the adjectives describing the word `America` into all the inaugural addresses in the corpus.